arialhamed/arialhamed.github.io/_posts/apk/2021-04-09-adorable-home.md

 paid: false
 ---

 > _"You and your partner have just moved to a new home in the suburbs with your furry companion, an adorable cat named Snow.
 What to do first?
-Let's clean up so you can start decorating!" - <a href="https://hyperbeard.com/game/adorable-home/" target="_blank">Hyperbeard Official Site</a>_
+Let's clean up so you can start decorating!" - <a href="https://hyperbeard.com/game/adorable-home/">Hyperbeard Official Site</a>_

 There's a couch, a table and a TV stand but not much else.
 What's missing here?!
 Oh... silly me, a TV of course.
 Let's buy that first!